 Our kidneys remove excess toxins and water from the body, regulate salt and water balance in the body, and produce the hormones necessary for red blood cell production and healthy bones.

 What puts you at risk for kidney disease?

 Kidney disease symptoms usually show up only when it is at a serious stage.
-That is why it is crucial to be aware of conditions that may predispose you to kidney disease.
-People who are at greater risk of getting chronic kidney disease or kidney failure are those with:
+That is why it is crucial to be aware of conditions that may predispose you to renal disease.
+People who are at greater risk of getting chronic kidney disease or renal failure are those with:

 ==> High blood pressure

 ==> Family history of kidney disease

 ==> Prolonged use of non-prescription drugs such as Celebrex and Advil

 What are the first symptoms of kidney disease?

 Signs and symptoms of chronic kidney disease may include fluid retention, decreased urine output, leg swelling at the end of the day and breathlessness.

 There are a number of medical conditions that can cause kidney failure, whether it is over a period of time or suddenly.
 The sudden kidney failure (or acute renal failure) may be due to certain drugs, infections or trauma.
 This organ failure that happens over a period of time may be caused by diabetes, high blood pressure, and heart disease which are not controlled in the long run, thus causing end organ damage, and kidney failure is one of them.